SebastianVillegasVelasquez/ML-projects/Student-performance/README.md

 - RMSE: **1.8080**
 - R²: **0.7687**

-These results indicate that the model is able to explain approximately XX% of the variance in students' exam scores, with an average prediction error of approximately X points.
+These results indicate that the model is able to explain approximately 77% of the variance in students' exam scores, with an average prediction error of approximately 1.8 points.

 ## Project structure